Better Recycling

 • a two-weekly refuse (general rubbish) collection

-• a two-weekly alternate paper and card collection
+• a four-weekly paper and card collection

 • a weekly food waste collection